adael/cakephp_smartjoin/readme.md

 # Playing with behavior for joins in cakephp

 This is a test made for educational purposes and is not ready to use in production.
+I had to create a datasource with some code modification for the desired results.
+I ran the tests with these modifications (models and behaviors) without problems.

 # Installation: